TBD9rain/quick_ref/git.md

 ## Untrack files

-To move the **file** from staging area to working directory, use the following command.
+To move a **file** from staging area to working directory, use the following command.
 ```
 git rm --cached <file>
 ```